What is DxO PhotoLab 3?

-Late last year DxO replaced its Optics Pro software with PhotoLab.
-Crucially, the new software added localised adjustment capability using U Point technology.
-This was possible because DxO bought Nik Collection from Google.
-The latest version of PhotoLab improves upon the original with additional local adjustment controls.
+When DxO replaced its Optics Pro software with PhotoLab, the new software added localised adjustment capability using U Point technology.
+This was possible because DxO bought the excellent Nik Collection from Google.
+DxO subsequently improved PhotoLab with additional local adjustment controls and has developed Nik Collection.

 DxO’s in-depth understanding of optical flaws and how to correct them is central to PhotoLab.
 These corrections are available for different camera and lens combinations.
 Consequently, when you use PhotoLab for the first time, you’re prompted to download the necessary correction modules.